How to Cook: Omelet Recipe opens in a new tab

-Breakfast is a great time to nab a serving of whole grains, fruits, vegetables or superfoods for smoothies.
+Breakfast is a great time to nab a serving of whole grains, fruits, vegetables or superfoods for smoothies opens in a new tab.
 It can also give you energy for exercise or academic endeavors.
 Here are four ideas to help you wake up on the right side of your nutrition goals.

 Make Breakfast Vegetables a Thing

 Take a cue from other parts of the world where veggie-centric breakfasts are the norm in curries or rice bowls.
-Whip up a greens-filled smoothie, and you’ve already tackled your Vitamin A needs for the day, almost met your daily Vitamin C needs, and you’re on your way to meeting the day’s fiber and protein needs.
-Another option is a super easy spinach-egg whole wheat pita.
-These migas, with more than 10 percent of your daily needs for protein, fiber and calcium, can work with a variety of vegetables in your crisper.
-Make a Spanish tortilla on Sunday, and enjoy leftovers hot or cold; it’s a dairy-free, gluten-free vegetable powerhouse (and a good source of protein thanks to the eggs).
+Whip up a greens-filled smoothie opens in a new tab, and you’ve already tackled your Vitamin A needs for the day, almost met your daily Vitamin C needs, and you’re on your way to meeting the day’s fiber and protein needs.
+Another option is a super easy spinach-egg whole wheat pita opens in a new tab.
+These migas opens in a new tab, with more than 10 percent of your daily needs for protein, fiber and calcium, can work with a variety of vegetables in your crisper.
+Make a Spanish tortilla opens in a new tab on Sunday, and enjoy leftovers hot or cold; it’s a dairy-free, gluten-free vegetable powerhouse (and a good source of protein thanks to the eggs).
 Quick breads can also showcase carrots, zucchini or pumpkin.
-A gluten-free, make-ahead muffin or these carrot-apple muffins are great grab-and-go candidates.
+A gluten-free, make-ahead muffin opens in a new tab or these carrot-apple muffins opens in a new tab are great grab-and-go candidates.

 Get Your Whole Grains